adblockplus/web.adblockplus.org/README.md

 Google Optimize is used to perform user testing.

-User testing is disabled by default and manually enabled temporarily in code by setting the `user_testing` property truthy globally or per page.
+Split testing is disabled by default and manually enabled temporarily in code by setting the `enable_split_testing` property truthy globally or per page.

 #### Anti-flicker